rajanmidun/Array-Problem-Solving/README.md

 ## Part 2: Find the duplicate number and numbers in an array
 ## Part 3: Find the Largest and Smallest number in an unsorted array
 ## Part 4: Find all the pairs of an integer array whose sum is equal to given number
+## Part 5: Remove all the duplicated number/elements from an array